selenil/lissome/README.md

 ## Usage

-To render a Lustre app, define a Gleam module with a public function that initializes the app using either the `lustre.simple` or `lustre.application` constructor.
+To render a Lustre app, create a Gleam module with a public function that initializes the app using either the `lustre.simple` or `lustre.application` constructor.

 ```gleam
 //// src/hello.gleam